 Translated Show originalShow translation

-Agua Brava reminds me of the two less of the theme "gurgling torrent"; that is rather a deep, dark forest; the reminiscences as Pino Silvestre, which appear in some of the occurrences, do not come from without danger.
-In the long initial phase, however, I feel that the Agua Brava is quite prominently man spicy (one may well think of "men's cover"), the juniper note reminiscent of juniper schnapps or genever (which I was recently able to enjoy in Ginepro Nero, for example) is prominently represented here for me, and therefore even more herbs and spices are grouped, which are responsible for the austere notes in the spice cabinet and the children usually do not like, because they are too bitter and somehow too unpleasant: Laurel leaf above all, and sage, lavender and carnation, which I smell more like cloves, also fit in here.
-But this never turns into a somehow "oriental" or "gourmand" direction, everything is too clear, fresh, unsweet and dry.
+Agua Brava reminds me less than 'Eau Sauvage' of the "gurgling torrent" theme; this is more like a deep, dark forest; the reminiscences of Pino Silvestre that appear in some of the preliminary comments are no accident.
+In the long opening, however, I find the Agua Brava to be quite prominently masculine spicy.
+Prominently represented is a juniper note, which can certainly make you think of genever and other juniper spirits (this pithy note can also be found in Ginepro Nero before Erbolario).
+There are even more herbs and spices grouped around it, which are responsible for the austere and tart notes in the kitchen cupboard.
+Children usually don't like them because they are too bitter and somehow too unpleasant: Bay leaf especially, and sage, lavender, and clove, which I tend to smell as clove, also fit in here.
+But that never turns into a somehow warm-brown 'oriental' direction: everything remains clear, fresh, dark green, unsweet and dry.

-As with an upside-down fragrance pyramid, the citric and woody-etheric (pine oil) notes penetrate to me later, and in the end it's a little less dusty when the more soft-woody and light green sounds come to the fore more.
-Patchouli and Vetiver, two guys who are always dangerous for me (I don't like them very often), stay in the background, don't whine, just check the situation cool.
+As with an upside-down fragrance pyramid penetrate to me the citrus and woody-ethereal (pine-oily) notes later.
+In the end, it then also hardly dusty, when the rather soft-woody and light green sounds come more to the fore.
+Patchouli and vetiver, two guys who are always dangerous with me (I very often do not like at all), keep in the background, they do not whine around, but just cool check the situation.

 A very, very pleasant, decidedly masculine, original, at first sniff fundamentally likeable, old-school summer-and-autumn fragrance.
 For ladies and young men then suitable when they are ready to experiment outside the comfort zone.The durability and projection are considerable for a cologne